Mental Health and Wellbeing

 Breaking the stigma

 Understanding and responding to our mental health and wellbeing needs is something we believe in at Richmond Hill Primary Academy.
 We aim to take away the stigma and negativity and help our pupils and families to talk openly.
-We are delighted to share with you that Richmond Hill Primary Academy has chosen to work towards being accredited with Carnegie Centre of Excellence for Mental Health in Schools Award.
+We are delighted to share with you that Richmond Hill Primary Academy has recently completed work towards gaining the Bronze Standard accredition with Carnegie Centre of Excellence for Mental Health in Schools Award.

 Carnegie School of Education based at Leeds Beckett University and Minds Ahead CIC have developed the School Mental Health Award to give schools and academies a framework for whole school mental health development.
 By embracing the ideals of the award, we are demonstrating a deep commitment to working towards excellent practice as we place the mental health and wellbeing of our pupils and staff at the core of our academy alongside our commitment to having a rich whole school culture where all members of our academy community can thrive.